rapsamaniego27/portfolio-2020/_posts/2022-04-01-i-love-her-but-its-too-good-to-be-true.md

       photographer: ""
   - alignment: two columns
     content:
-      text: >-
+      text: >+
         Once I got back.
 I went online dating again and found this beautiful woman on OKC.
 We didn't match unfortunately but I managed to reach out to her because her instagram account was in her biography.

         I viewed her like any other girl on dating apps just seeking for that Knight in Shining Armor until I found out she's really strong and was even more like a Knight than I am.
 But I never gave up and tried my luck to ask her out and wanted to show her how much of a Warrior I am.

-        <br><br>
+      image: /images/girlfriend-thumb2-040122.png
+      photographer: Raquel Caneo
+      alt: Ralph and Raquel
+  - alignment: one column
+    content:
+      text: >-
         She was really sweet, she isn't just sweet sweet!
 It was like Candy Sweet.
 She was also kind, caring and strong.
 She also tells you a lot of good stories.
 She loves travelling and coffee very much.
 She even earns double or probably triple the salary I was earnin and she lives alone.
         Which really made me anxious.

         <br><br>